-The 5G Action Plan also sets out key targets to be achieved by Member States on the roadmap to 5G.The first one aims at unlocking bottlenecks including identification of spectrum for the initial launch of 5G (the pioneer bands identified by RSPG).
+The 5G Action Plan also sets out key targets to be achieved by Member States on the roadmap to 5G.
+The first one aims at unlocking bottlenecks including identification of spectrum for the initial launch of 5G (the pioneer bands identified by RSPG).
 The second target was the identification of a full set of spectrum bands for 5G by the end of 2017 and working toward an approach for the authorisation of specific bands above 6 GHz.

-At mid-December 2018, the most tested frequency band in Europe is by far the 3.6 GHz band.
+At the end of March 2019, the most tested frequency band in Europe is by far the 3.6 GHz band (69% of the tests).
 The 26 GHz band is starting to gain traction.